ZF-1616/The-Loners/README.md

 ## Changelog
 ### 2026-06-11
 - Updated `projects.html`.
-- introduce new mini project.
+- revealed new mini project.

 ### 2026-06-06
 - Updated `index.html` to use relative paths for internal navigation.